 For others, this is not the case, and doing this improves their overall health and well-being.

 Always listen to your body.
 Look after your body because running and associated health benefits only work if you are consistent.

 Remember this is something to enjoy and maintain your joy.
 If this is not enjoyable for you, then do something else.
 I love this and enjoy being able to do this because, in my normal life routine, this would never be possible.

 Sporting and moving your body should be something to keep you fit and healthy.
 Find what you love to do and do that.

 For me, it is running every day but I have friends and family members who prefer to walk or cycle.

 Happiness is the high you get after your run.
 Enjoy this benefit even if you walk or cycle.
 This is so valuable to me, I am a much happier person when I run.

 This is true for me whether I am on holiday or at home.

 It releases stress every time.
 Give it a try.

-I do not do this or advocate this over long periods of time.
-This is something to do for a short period, build flexibility and maintain joy.
+I do not do this or advocate this over long periods.
+This is something to do for a short period, build flexibility, and maintain joy.